One Generation Re-Designed for Another

 AN INTRODUCTION TO THE CREATIVE PROCESS

-Recently Sarah came to me with her grandmother's engagement ring, she loved the fact that her grandmother had worn it but she wanted it to be completely transformed.
-To those who have a piece of jewellery you no longer wear, and are wondering what you can do with it, I thought it might be useful to explain the starting point.
+Recently Sarah came to me with her grandmother's engagement ring.
+She loved the fact that her grandmother had worn it but she wanted it to be completely transformed.
+To those who have a piece of jewellery you no longer wear, and are wondering what you can do with it, I thought it might be useful to explain the process.

 WHERE TO START